Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Results and discussions

-Since the antiferromagnetic bias field can drive the 2nd-order QPTs to the 1st-order ones, can it alter the universality class in the 2nd-order critical lines? \ In order to answer this question, we{\ present the log-log plot of the magnetization }$M= \left( \left\langle \sigma _{1}^{x}\right\rangle +\left\langle \sigma _{2}^{x}\right\rangle \right) /2 ${\ as a function of $\alpha -\alpha _{c}$ in Fig. \ref {exponent} where the parameters are the same as those in Fig. \ref {correlation}.
-The critical exponents $\beta $ can be determined by fitting power-law behavior, ${M{\propto }\left( {\alpha -{\alpha _{c}}}\right) ^{\beta }}$.
-For two smaller }$\epsilon ^{\prime }s$ below the QuTP, as displayed in the upper panel of {Fig. \ref{exponent}, very nice power-law behavior over three decades are demonstrated for both cases, yielding }$ \beta =0.484$ for ${s=0.3}$ and $\beta =0.303$ for $s=0.7$, which are very close to those in the single SBM for the same $s$ by the VMPS approaches ~ \cite{guo2012critical}.
+Since the staggered biases can drive the 2nd-order QPTs to the 1st-order ones, can it alter the universality class in the 2nd-order critical lines? \ In order to answer this question, we{\ present the log-log plot of the magnetization }$M= \left( \left\langle \sigma _{1}^{x}\right\rangle +\left\langle \sigma _{2}^{x}\right\rangle \right) /2 ${\ as a function of $ \alpha -\alpha _{c}$ in Fig. \ref{exponent} where the parameters are the same as those in Fig. \ref{correlation}.
+The critical exponents $\beta $ can be determined by fitting power-law behavior, ${M{\propto }\left( {\alpha -{ \alpha _{c}}}\right) ^{\beta }}$.
+For two smaller } biases below the QuTP, as displayed in the upper panels of {Fig. \ref{exponent}, very nice power-law behavior over three decades is demonstrated for both cases, yielding }$\beta =0.484$ for ${s=0.3}$ and $\beta =0.303$ for $s=0.7$, which are very close to those in the single SBM for the same $s$ by the VMPS approaches ~\cite{guo2012critical}.
 This is to say, the critical exponents of the order parameter {\ are not different from those in the single SBM.
-In other words, as long as the 2nd-order QPTs occurs in the 2SBM with the antiferromagnetic bias field, the critical exponent is only the bath exponent dependent, and remains unchanged with }$\epsilon ${.
-At the 1st-order critical line which is in the larger }$\epsilon $ region, as shown in the low panel of {Fig. \ref{exponent} , $\beta =0$, which is in accord with the 1st-order phase transition nature.}
+In other words, as long as the 2nd-order QPTs occurs in the 2SBM with the staggered biases, the critical exponent is only the bath dependent, and remains unchanged with }$\epsilon ${.
+At the 1st-order critical line in the large }$\epsilon $ regime, as shown in the low panels of {Fig. \ref{exponent} , $\beta =0$, consistent with the 1st-order phase transition nature.}